Team-Robo/the-barn-challenge-robo/README.md

 ## Installation
 Follow the instructions below to run simulations on your local machines.
 (You can skip 1-6 if you only use Singularity container)

-1. Create a virtual environment (we show examples with python venv, you can use conda instead)
+1. Optionally, create a virtual environment (we show examples with python venv, you can use conda instead)
 ```
 apt -y update; apt-get -y install python3-venv
 python3 -m venv /<YOUR_HOME_DIR>/nav_challenge